cesaraustralia/GeneticRiskIndex/README.md

 # Instructions

 ## Set AWS credentials

 `aws cli` handles storing your aws credentials in your system.
-Terraform will use these to create instances in your account, and we will use `aws cli` from the command line
+Terraform will use these to create instances in your account, and we will use `aws cli` from the command line.

 Run: